semver/semver/semver.md

 patch version MUST be reset to zero.
 For instance: 1.1.3 -> 2.0.0 and 2.1.7 ->
 2.2.0.

-1. A pre-release version number MAY be denoted by appending an arbitrary string immediately following the patch version and a dash.
-The string MUST be comprised of only alphanumerics plus dash [0-9A-Za-z-].
+1. A pre-release version number MAY be denoted by appending a dash and a qualifying string immediately following the patch version.
+The qualifying string is comprised of a mandatory identifier and an optional sequence number.
+If the sequence number is used, it MUST be separated from the identifier by a tilde.
+Identifiers MUST be comprised of only alphanumerics plus dash [0-9A-Za-z-].
+Sequence numbers MUST be comprised of only digits [0-9].
 Pre-release versions satisfy but have a lower precedence than the associated normal version.
-Precedence SHOULD be determined by lexicographic ASCII sort order.
+Precedence SHOULD be determined by lexicographic ASCII sort order of the identifier followed by numeric sort order of the sequence number.
+If the sequence number is absent, it MUST be considered to be zero.
 For
-instance: 1.0.0-alpha1 < 1.0.0-beta1 < 1.0.0-beta2 < 1.0.0-rc1 < 1.0.0.
+example: 1.0.0-alpha < 1.0.0-alpha~1 < 1.0.0-beta~2 < 1.0.0-beta~11 <
+1.0.0-rc~1 < 1.0.0.

 1. Once a versioned package has been released, the contents of that version MUST NOT be modified.
 Any modifications must be released as a new version.